All my life I’ve been struck by two things:

 Gustaf Munch-Petersen taught me that poetry transcends time and place.
 That poetry can speak through time, and communicate universal truths in a form that can be understood by everybody.
 That poetry can bring people together who are otherwise far apart in either time or location.

-And perhaps it was that newfound understanding, that brought the next significant poem directly into my heart as well.
+And perhaps it was that newfound understanding that brought the next significant poem directly into my heart as well.
 It was Tove Ditlevsen, one of the most well-known Danish poets.
 Her poem was like a snapshot in time, and a time I hadn’t live in, and therefore had no feelings for.
-And it was deeply personal, detailing her childhood and the deterioration of her parents’ relationship.
-Nothing I had personal experience with.
+It was deeply personal, detailing her childhood and the deterioration of her parents’ relationship.
+Nothing I had any personal experience with.
 And yet it brought me to tears.
 Her choice of words, and the simple ballad form in which it was presented.
 The rhymes.
 The images it brought to my head.

 I can still recite that poem, despite not having read it since.
 It just imprinted itself on my brain that day.

 Tove Ditlevsen taught me, that poetry doesn’t have to communicate something universal.
-That poetry can be deeply personal, and sharing the emotion and the specific place and time and the feelings surrounding it, so that someone else far removed from it, can feel the same, and share in the moment.
+That poetry can be deeply personal, and sharing the emotion and the specific place and time and the feelings surrounding it, so that someone else far removed from it can feel the same, and share in the moment.

 And since that day, I have been writing poetry.
 It just seemed inevitable.
 I had – after all – discovered that every human had the potential for communicative super powers.
 And I certainly wanted in on that.

 It did take some years before I became even remotely able to harness those powers myself of course, but that doesn’t matter.
-Writing poetry always felt more meaningful to me than literally anything else I could have spent my time on.
+Writing poetry always felt more meaningful to me than anything else I could have spent my time on.
 And even to this day it remains at the top of my priority list.
 My favourite means of working through tough times, conversing with my history and pondering my future – reaching out to people long gone or yet to exist – exploring places and times I could never reach otherwise – and just, generelly speaking, sharing my knowledge and experience with the world.

 Finding Readers in the 21st Century

 I did meet some quite serious obstacles right from the outset though.
-Nobody else seemed to realize that they had the collective knowledge of manking, and the ability to communicate them, right at their fingertips.
+Nobody else seemed to realize that they had the collective knowledge of humanity, and the ability to communicate them, right at their fingertips.

 And nobody wanted to read anything I wrote.